garfix/nli-go/doc/remarks.md

 Removed most of the syntactic brackets `[ ]` where they were not necessary: in code declrations.
 Brackets are now only used with bindings and lists.

+===

+Proper functions.
+New syntax.
+Implemented as a rule with property "function" true.
+Adding the `return` keyword.
+It places the value in the current scope's `returnValue`.
+The solver must check if this value is set and then not continue.
+Function call is a term???

+    square(X) {
+        go:multiply(X, X, R)
+        return R
+    }

+Implementation may be as follows: on solving a relation, the solver may start by inspecting the arguments.
+If an argument is a function call, it may be replaced by its return value.

+===

+Introduced `break()` to break a loop.
+It's not finished, but it works already very well on the free space algorithm.
+Brought down the blocks world tests from 3 seconds to 1 second.

 # 2020-10-31

 I started indexing predicate to knowledge base / knowledge base function, in the problem solver, for speed.
 It made the blocks world test 1/8th faster.
 More importantly, this allows the system to scale up to many more knowledge bases, because finding the handler for a predicate is now reduced from O(n) to O(1).